Sl1nd0/software_innovative_solutions_blog/README.md

 py manage.py runserver

 ----
-To access the DB used which is the sqlite3 DB
+To access the DB used, which is the sqlite3 DB,
 On the virtual enviroment navigate to the project location or folder

 run this command